angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 Many see Ideas Unbound as a purely *combo-centric* card wit very limited utility prior to the casting of Doomsday.
 There are two main methods of using it outside of inside piles; *filtering* and *card booming*.
-Filtering basically is the use of it as a glorified {{Careful Study}}.
+Filtering basically is the use of it as a glorified :card[Careful Study].
 If you find yourself with a hand of too many lands, or an abundance of protection in a matchup where it's not needed, you can just cast Ideas Unbound to spend the turn drawing some extra gas and discarding the uneeded cards.

-The other option is more of a late game tactic whereby you use it effectively as an {{Ancestral Recall}}.
+The other option is more of a late game tactic whereby you use it effectively as an :card[Ancestral Recall].
 If you are low on cards, close to having a winning hand, in a bit of a dire strait and have a decent amount of excess mana you can use it to draw 3 cards to try and hit some business spells.
 Often you can be able to find Doomsday and the mana to cast it, or spells to protect it, and